HealthHealth

 Ardington et al, 2011 (above).

-7 Timæus I & Moultrie T (2015) Trends in childbearing and educational attainment in South Africa.
+8 Timæus I & Moultrie T (2015) Trends in childbearing and educational attainment in South Africa.
 Studies in Family Planning, 46(2): 143-160.

-8 Makiwane M (2010) The Child Support Grant and teenage childbearing in South Africa.
+See also Makiwane M (2010) The Child Support Grant and teenage childbearing in South Africa.
 Development Southern Africa, 27(2): 193-204;

 Kesho Consulting and Business Solutions (2006) Report on Incentive Structures of Social Assistance Grants in South Africa.
-Report commissioned by Department of Social Development, Pretoria;
+Report commissioned by Department of Social Development, Pretoria.

 The numbers are derived from the General Household Survey, a multi-purpose annual survey conducted by the national statistical agency, Statistics South Africa, to collect information on a range of topics from households in the country’s nine provinces.
-The survey uses a sample of 30,000 households.
-These are drawn from Census enumeration areas using multi-stage stratified sampling and probability proportional to size principles.
-The resulting estimates should be representative of all households in South Africa.

-The GHS sample consists of households and does not cover other collective institutionalised living-quarters such as boarding schools, orphanages, students’ hostels, old-age homes, hospitals, prisons, military barracks and workers’ hostels.
-These exclusions should not have a noticeable impact on the findings in respect of children.
+The sample consists of households and does not cover other collective institutionalised living-quarters such as boarding schools, orphanages, students’ hostels, old-age homes, hospitals, prisons, military barracks and workers’ hostels.
+These exclusions probably do not have a noticeable impact on the findings in respect of children.

 Changes in sample frame and stratification

-The sample design for the 2015 GHS was based on a master sample that was designed in 2013 as a general purpose sampling frame to be used for all Stats SA household-based surveys.
-The same master sample is shared by the GHS, the Quarterly Labour Force Survey, the Living Conditions Survey and the Income and Expenditure Survey.
-The 2013 master sample is based on information collected during the 2011 population census.
+Since 2014 the GHS has been based on the 2013 master sample that that is, in turn, based on information collected during the 2011 Population Census.
 The previous master sample for the GHS was used for the first time in 2008, and the one before that in 2004.
 These again differed from the master sample used in the first two years of the GHS: 2002 and 2003.
-Thus there have been four different sampling frames during the 14-year history of the annual GHS, with the changes occurring in 2004, 2008 and 2013.
+Thus there have been four different sampling frames during history of the annual GHS, with the changes occurring in 2004, 2008 and 2013.
 In addition, there have been changes in the method of stratification over the years.
 These changes could compromise comparability across iterations of the survey to some extent, although it is common practice to use the GHS for longitudinal monitoring and many of the official trend analyses are drawn from this survey.

 Weights

-Person and household weights are provided by Stats SA and are applied in Children Count analyses to give estimates at the provincial and national levels.
-The GHS weights are derived from Stats SA’s mid-year population estimates.
-The population estimates are based on a model that is revised from time to time when it is possible to calibrate the population model to larger population surveys (such as the Community Survey) or to census data.
+Person and household weights are provided by Stats SA and are applied in Children Count analyses to give population estimates on the indicators.
+The GHS weights are derived from Stats SA’s mid-year population estimates for the relevant year.
+The population estimates are based on a model that is revised from time to time when it is possible to calibrate the population model to Census data and larger population surveys such as the Community Survey.

-The 2013 model was used to adjust the benchmarking for all previous GHS data sets, which were re-released with the revised population weights by Stats SA, and was still used to calculate weights for the GHS up to and including 2015, even though it is now known that the mid-year population estimates on which the weights are based are incorrect.
+In 2017, Stats SA revised its demographic model to produce a new series of mid-year population estimates and the GHS data were re-released with the revised population weights.
 All the Children Count indicators were re-analysed retrospectively, using the revised weights provided by Stats SA, based on the 2013 model.
-The estimates are therefore comparable over the period 2002 to 2015.
+The estimates are therefore comparable over all years.
 The revised weights particularly affected estimates for the years 2002 – 2007.

-It is now thought that the fertility rates recorded in the 2011 population census may have been an accurate reflection of recent trends, with an unexplained upswing in fertility around 2009 after which fertility rates declined gradually.
+The 2017 model drew on the 2011 census, along with vital registration, antenatal and other administrative data, but was a “smoothed” model that did not mimic the unusual shape of the age distribution found in the census.
+The results of the 2011 census were initially distrusted because it seemed to over-count children in the 0 – 4 age group and under-count children in the 4 – 14-year group.
+It is now thought that the fertility rates recorded in the 2011 population census may have been an accurate reflection of demopraphic trends, with an unexplained upswing in fertility around 2009 after which fertility rates declined again gradually.
 Similar patterns were found in the vital registration data as more births were reported retrospectively to the Department of Home Affairs, and in administrative data from schools, compiled by the Department of Basic Education.
 In effect, this means that there may be more children in South Africa than appear from the analyses presented in these analyses, where we have applied weights based on a model that it is now known to be inaccurate.

 Disaggregation